-- by post to: AAK AB Annual General Meeting C/o Euroclear Sweden AB Box 191 101 23 Stockholm, Sweden - by telephone: +46 (0)8-4029045 - or via the website www.aak.com as soon as possible and no later than 4 p.m. on Tuesday, 28 April 2015.
+- by post to: AAK AB Annual General Meeting C/o Euroclear Sweden AB Box 191 101 23 Stockholm, Sweden - by telephone: +46 (0)8-402 90 45 - or via the website www.aak.com as soon as possible and no later than 4 p.m. on Wednesday, May 4, 2016.

 In the notification, the shareholder must specify his or her name, address, phone number, personal or corporate identity number and shareholding.
 For shareholders who are represented by proxies, the original proxy form must be sent with the notification.
-Anyone representing a legal entity must show a copy of the certificate of incorporation or equivalent authorisation documents showing they are an authorised signatory.
+Anyone representing a legal entity must show a copy of the certificate of incorporation or equivalent authorization documents showing they are an authorized signatory.